 The Joint Foreign Chambers of Commerce in Thailand is the umbrella body for various Thai- foreign chambers or business associations operating in Thailand.
-There are 30 chambers and business associations representing almost 9,000 companies in this wide membership.
+There are 33 chambers and business associations representing more than 9,000 companies in this wide membership.

 The JFCCT aims to contribute to the economic development of Thailand in a positive way, across all sectors of the economy.
 Through education, discourse and collaboration, rather than by making demands, the JFCCT aims to build consensus amongst its constituent members and work with all others in the economy on proposing solutions and through collaborating on problem solving.
 We thus do and will continue to propose and recommend positive developments and oppose threats which would undermine in the long term Thailand’s economic development.
 We draw on the experience and expertise of our members in making our contributions.
 We see ourselves as champions for the best ways to help make Thailand a leader in being attractive for foreign investment, and in attracting the most valuable kinds of foreign investment.